Welding aluminum is challenging compared to steel. It’s normal to wonder what is the best way to get the best results.

 Cons of TIG welding for aluminum

-- TIG is the hardest welding process to learn.
-It’s not only the manual control that requires both hands but also one foot, but the power supply has many features to set correctly.
+- TIG is the hardest process to learn.
+It’s not only the manual control that requires both hands and one foot, but the power supply has many features to set correctly.

 - An AC TIG machine is very expensive to buy, and the torch has many replaceable parts.

-- Furthermore, the long learning curve and the failure rate will cost argon gas, wire, electricity, etc.
+- The long learning curve and the failure rate will cost gas, wire, electricity, etc.

 - It’s a very slow process, not ideal for very long or thick joints.